Keerai Paruppu (South Indian Creamy Spinach Dal)

 4. Very finely chop the green brinjals.

-5. Rinse the split yellow peas dal and add to a pressure cooker along with the chopped shallots and garlic, brinjal, and green chilies.
+5. Rinse the split yellow peas dal and add to a pressure cooker along with the chopped shallots and garlic, brinjal, and green chillies.

 6. Also, add two cups of water.
 Pressure cook till tender(6-8 steam whistles).
 Allow for natural cooling.